-But there’s no need to fret – the Careers Service is home to an expert team of Career Consultants who know exactly how to nail that application.
-According to Renee, they are able to help with reviewing your resume, cover letter and selection criteria documents; preparation and practice for interviews; clarifying your employability skills and advising you on your job search practises.
+But there’s no need to fret – the Careers Service is home to an expert team of Career and Employability Consultants who know exactly how to nail that application.
+According to Renée, they are able to help with reviewing your resume, cover letter and selection criteria documents; preparation and practice for interviews; clarifying your employability skills and advising you on your job search practises.

 “If [students] are seeking application advice they walk away with a good understanding of how to construct best-practice applications, promote their strengths and skills to an employer, and an understanding of what employers are looking for in candidates.
 The same is true for interviews and other aspects of recruitment – for example assessment centres,” she said.

-Team team also offer online support.
-Career Essentials is the perfect option if you need some help with your resume or cover letter.
+The team also offer online support.
+There’s a new suite of sample resumes on the Career website.
+And Career Essentials is the perfect option if you need immediate help with your resume or cover letter.
 It’s a great online tool which includes a Resume Builder and Resume Reviewer to help you perfect that application.
 Find out what Career Essentials could do for you.

 3. Programs to build your skills and employability

 The service also offers interview and assessment centre preparation activities to help get over nerves before you meet an employer.
-By booking an appointment with the Careers team, you will be able to practice lots of common questions and get tips from those who have been successful.
+By booking an appointment with the Careers team, you will be able to practice lots of common questions.

 If you’re looking for more interview practice the Careers website also houses an online program known as ‘InterviewStream’.
 Basically, you record answers to a series of practice interview questions.
 Afterwards, you’re able to review your own performance and send it to others to request their feedback.